aleemladha/wazuh_server_install/README.md

-# Ansible Role to Install wazuh SIEM Unified XDR and SIEM protection
+# Ansible Role to Install Wazuh SIEM Unified XDR and SIEM protection with SOC Fortress Rules

+## Why use Wazuh with SocFortress Rules: <a href="https://socfortress.medium.com/">SocFortress Blog</a>

+The objective for this repo is to provide the Wazuh community with rulesets that are more accurate, descriptive, and enriched from various sources and integrations.

+Here's why:
+* Detection rules can be a tricky business and we believe everyone should have access to a strong and growing ruleset.
+* Wazuh serves as a great EDR agent, however the default rulesets are rather laxed (in our opinion).
+We wanted to start building a strong repo of Wazuh rules for the community to implement themselves and expand upon as new threats arise.
+* Cybersecurity is hard enough, let's work together :smile:

 # Ansible Role: Wazuh SIEM Deployment